 Undergraduate Academic Advising

-Faculty and professional academic advisors advise currently enrolled undergraduate students in the College of Health and Human Services (CHHS).
+Faculty and professional academic advisors advise currently enrolled undergraduate students in CHHS.
 Initially, freshmen and transfer students meet advisors at the orientation program to be advised for their first semester of enrollment.
 Once enrolled, students should initiate a meeting with their advisor at least once a semester.
-Students are assigned to an academic advisor based on their program of study, either alphabetically by last name, or by program concentration.
+Students are assigned to an academic advisor based on their program of study, number of credits completed, and alphabetically by last name or by program concentration.

-Students should plan ahead and request an appointment with an advisor by e-mail or by phone, (or through the online appointment system in GCH), well ahead of the day they are eligible to register for the next term.
-Students should check the semester Academic Calendar for Priority Registration Dates and Registration Time Tickets and set up an appointment with their academic advisor.
-Students register online via Patriot Web.
+Students should plan ahead and request an appointment with an advisor well ahead of the day they are eligible to register for the next term, a date that can be found in Patriot Web or by checking the semester Academic Calendar for Priority Registration Dates and Registration Time Tickets.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law established to protect the privacy of student records.
-The Office of Student Affairs and the CHHS faculty and staff abide by these privacy guidelines.
+The CHHS Office of Student Affairs, faculty, and staff abide by these privacy guidelines.
 Confidential student information will not be communicated to a third party, including immediate family members, without the expressed consent of the student, except when allowed under FERPA law.